abroroo/til/Cypress/Test dynamically populated children.md

 ```

-This approach ensures that your test cases remain organized and scalable, allowing you to easily validate the dynamic behavior of your component.
+This method helps keep your test cases neat and scalable, making it easy to check how your component reacts dynamically.